sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-relayer.md

 Modify `config/config.json`.
 Or, you can create a new one and specify the config path by `--config-path` flag when start the relayer.

 :::info
-Please refer to [Mainnet configure](https://github.com/bnb-chain/bnb-chain-charts/blob/master/gnfd-relayer-mainnet-values/values.yaml#L4) for the Mainnet config example.

 For Testnet config, refer to [Testnet configure](https://github.com/bnb-chain/bnb-chain-charts/blob/master/gnfd-relayer-testnet-values/values.yaml#L4).
+You can use it as a template for your Mainnet config by adapting a few changes as illustrated below.
 :::

-1. Set relayer private key and bls private key import method (via file or aws secret) and keys, and the block monitoring start height.
+1. Set relayer private key and bls private key import method (via file or aws secret) and keys, the block monitoring start heights.
     ```
       "greenfield_config": {
         "key_type": "local_private_key", // or "aws_private_key" if you are using aws secret manager.